-The outcome of the application will be notified within 14 days of receipt of the claim and any subsequent information requested.
+The outcome of the application will be notified within 21 days of receipt of all required supporting evidence.
 Where an application is unsuccessful, the reasons why this decision was made will be set out and explain the right of review.